 The back cover of the five-episode VHS tape "Dream Scheme" shows Buttercup beating up Him who does not appear in any of the episodes on the tape, and the episode list says, "PLUS a Courage the Cowardly Dog bonus toon!" while the bonus non-Powerpuff toon is actually the pilot to Sheep in the Big City.

 The back cover of another tape, called "Birthday Bash", states that it has a Sheep in the Big City bonus toon.
 It's actually the Courage the Cowardly Dog episode "Journey to the Center of Nowhere".
 Maybe the two covers were switched around?

-Subverted in Phineas and Ferb where Candace immediately dismisses books based on their covers; when her mom says not to judge a book by its cover Candace argues that books have covers to capture peoples' interest, and then asks her mom why she picked these books.
-Linda begrudgingly admits because they looked interesting and leaves.
+Subverted in Phineas and Ferb where Candace immediately dismisses books based on their covers; when her mom says not to judge a book by its cover, Candace argues that books have covers to capture people's interest, and then asks her mom why she picked these books.
+Linda begrudgingly admits that it was because they looked interesting, and leaves.

 Re-releases of Scooby-Doo television films and collections that contain Scrappy-Doo no longer depict him on the box cover nor mention his presence anywhere in the blurbs, despite Scrappy being a major character in those productions.
 This is likely due to the massive anti-Scrappy backlash of the post-1980s era.
 Only ''The Scooby-Doo and Scrappy-Doo Show" keeps Scrappy, likely because his name being in the title would make it impossible to try and pretend he doesn't exist on the cover.

 This also extends to the My Little Pony Tales DVD releases in Australia.
 Understandably, it only reinforced the confusion of "which generation does Tales belong to?" that was already widespread among collectors and fans of the show at that time.